FredHutch/sas7bdat-specification/sas7bdat.rst

 288|560     8|16        medium  two 4|8 byte integer values that indicate the location of the final row of data.
 The integers are 0 and 3 if the dataset has no rows (TRC=0).
 If the final row is on a 'mix' page, then the second integer is the number of subheaders on the page plus the number of rows (TRC).
 Otherwise, the values are the index of the final 'data' page and the number of rows on that page.
 296|576     8|16        medium  the `subheader location`_ of the first `Column Format and Label subheader`_ 304|592     40|80       low     zeroes
 344|672     6           low     three two-byte integers: usually <0, 0|8, 4>.
-This may be a `text reference`_ to the compression string.
+This may be a `text reference`_ to the first four bytes in the first Column Text subheader, which are usually all x00.
 350|678     6           high    A `text reference`_ to the dataset label 356|684     6           medium  A `text reference`_ to the dataset type, also called Creator Software := CSTR 362|690     6           low     zeroes, possibly a `text reference`_ to something that is the empty string in all test data files
-368|696     6           low     three two-byte integers: usually <12, 8, 0>.
-Possibly a `text reference`_ to the second entry in the first Column Text subheader.
+368|696     6           high    A `text reference`_ to the `Compression Method`_
-374|702     6           low     A `text reference`_ to the Creator PROC step name := CPTR 382|710     34          low     zeroes
+374|702     6           low     A `text reference`_ to the Creator PROC step name 382|710     34          low     zeroes
 416|744     2           low     int, value 4
 418|746     2           low     int, value 1